Conversion Calculator

 Loading products

-Why choose double walled cardboard packing boxes?
+What are double walled cardboard boxes?

-Double walled cardboard is comprised of a dual layer of corrugated material and is designed to provide twice as much strength and protection as a single walled box.
 The layers are securely glued together to offer increased resistance against compression forces that are unavoidable when shipping or transporting items.
-The advanced construction guards against damage so that your parcels arrive in the best condition possible.
+The advanced construction in a double walled cardboard box guards against damage so that your parcels arrive in the best condition possible.

 We offer a diverse range of sizes to cater toward most industries and items that need to be dependably packaged.
 Our 0201 double walled cardboard packing boxes are one of the most popular types of cardboard cartons for shipping goods via a carrier or postal network.
 As such, we supply an extensive variety of sizes to satisfy the needs of most businesses.